-A Otherwise:
+Otherwise:

-- - When operating a vehicle in the airside traffic area (not the baggage halls), a maximum of 5 baggage/container trolleys may be connected to the vehicle. - The height of vehicles (incl. cargo) travelling through the tunnels under TWY U and TWY W shall not exceed 4.5m. - General speed limit within the Airside traffic area is 30 km/h; exceptions are:
+- When operating a vehicle in the airside traffic area (not the baggage halls), a maximum of 5 baggage/container trolleys may be connected to the vehicle.

+Arlanda

+- Vehicles on the City

+Road take precedence

+over vehicles that exit

+from the apron or

+baggage hall.

-- Arlanda - Vehicles on the City Road take precedence over vehicles that exit from the apron or baggage hall. - ATOS on urgent service in aviation safety and/or personal safety related matters.
+- 8. ATOS on urgent service in aviation safety and/or personal safety related matters.

-- The shortcut between Arlanda Macken and the depot road has a speed limit of 50 km/h - The transport routes around the runway system (green area) have a speed limit of 50 km/h - City road T4 between locations 30D and 31 has a speed limit of 20 km/h. - The city road past the south side of T3 has a speed limit of 15 km/h and a speed limit of 8 km/h where there is a walkway area. - City road piers A and B via pier ends has a speed limit of 15 km/h - In all baggage halls, the speed limit is 8 km/h
+- The height of vehicles (incl. cargo) travelling through the tunnels under TWY U and TWY W shall not exceed 4.5m. - General speed limit within the Airside traffic area is 30 km/h; exceptions are: - The shortcut between Arlanda Macken and the depot road has a speed limit of 50 km/h - The transport routes around the runway system (green area) have a speed limit of 50 km/h - City road between locations 32 and 68 T2 has a speed limit of 20 km/h. - The city road past the south side of T3 has a speed limit of 15 km/h and a speed limit of 8 km/h where there is a walkway area. - o City road piers A and B via pier ends has a speed limit of 15 km/h - On the outer part of Rampväg Erik, a maximum speed of 8 km/h applies in the pedestrian zone - In all baggage halls, the speed limit is 8 km/h